 Dr. Joanie Sims-Gould

 Dr. Sims-Gould is an Assistant Professor in the Department of Family Practice at UBC.
 She is a Canadian Institutes of Health Research New Investigator and a Michael Smith Foundation for Health Research Scholar.
 Joanie has diverse research interests in the experiences of marginalized frail older adults, and delivery of home/community based health care.
-Joanie has a strong commitment to knowledge mobilization through research and practice.
+Joanie has a strong commitment to knowledge mobilization and translation through research and practice.
 Joanie plays a leadership role in advancing the work of the community-based seniors’ services sector through the development and advancement of cross-sectoral partnerships, community-based research and knowledge dissemination.